AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md

 **Note:**

--   To upgrade an instance of the hfc6, hfg6, or hfr6 instance family to an instance type that belongs to a seventh-generation instance family \(hfc7, hfg7, or hfr7\), [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+-   To upgrade an instance of the hfc6, hfg6, or hfr6 instance family to a seventh-generation instance family \(hfc7, hfg7, or hfr7\), [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 You cannot downgrade the instance type of the instance after the upgrade is complete.
 -   Instances of the seventh-generation instance families \(hfc7, hfg7, and hfr7\) support only ESSDs.
-If an instance has disks of other categories attached, the disks are replaced with ESSDs when you upgrade the instance to an instance type that belongs to a seventh-generation instance family.
+If an instance has disks of other categories attached, the disks are replaced with ESSDs when you upgrade the instance to a seventh-generation instance family.
 Data on the disks must be manually migrated to the ESSDs.
 For information about the pricing of ESSDs, see [ECS Pricing](https://www.alibabacloud.com/product/ecs). |
 |hfc5 and hfg5|-   hfc5 and hfg5
 -   sn1ne, sn2ne, se1ne, c4, cm4, ce4, g5, r5, c5, ic5, re4, t5, n4, mn4, xn4, and e4 |
 |gn7|gn7|